Professor and Chair, Department of Sociology

 Mahutga, Matthew, and Andrew Jorgenson.
 2016.
 “Production Networks and Varieties of Institutional Change: The Inequality Upswing in Post-Socialism Revisited.”
 Social Forces 94:1711-1741.

 Jorgenson, Andrew, Juliet Schor, Kyle Knight, and Xiaorui Huang.
 2016.
 “Domestic Inequality and Carbon Emissions in Comparative Perspective.”
 Sociological Forum 31:770-786.

 Grant, Don, Andrew Jorgenson, and Wesley Longhofer.
 2016.
 “How Organizational and Global Factors Condition the Effects of Energy Efficiency on CO 2 Emission Rebounds among the World’s Power Plants.”
 Energy Policy 94:89-93.

 Jorgenson, Andrew, and Brett Clark.
 2016.
 “The Temporal Stability and Developmental Differences in the Environmental Impacts of Militarism: The Treadmill of Destruction and Consumption-Based Carbon Emissions.”
-Dog Lace Plimsolls Flat up Rocket Canvas Natural Campo Women's Sustainability Science 11:505-514.
+Grey Pearl Women's Haydn Croco Flat Clarks Sustainability Science 11:505-514.

 Jorgenson, Andrew.
 2014.
 “Economic Development and the Carbon Intensity of Human Well-Being.”
 Nature Climate Change 4:186-189.